-Maker of operating system for banks nCino (NASDAQ:NCNO) announced better-than-expected results in the Q3 FY2023 quarter, with revenue up 50.3% year on year to $105.2 million.
-The company expects that next quarter's revenue would be around $104.5 million, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations. nCino made a GAAP loss of $22.6 million, down on its loss of $13.6 million, in the same quarter last year.
+Maker of operating system for banks nCino (NASDAQ:NCNO) reported results in line with analyst expectations in Q1 FY2024 quarter, with revenue up 20.7% year on year to $113.7 million.
+However, guidance for the next quarter was less impressive, coming in at $114.8 million at the midpoint, being 2.33% below analyst estimates. nCino made a GAAP loss of $11.6 million, improving on its loss of $30 million, in the same quarter last year.

-- Free cash flow was negative $8.66 million, down from positive free cash flow of $4.86 million in previous quarter
+- Free cash flow of $29.5 million, up from negative free cash flow of $27.1 million in previous quarter

 Founded in 2011 in North Carolina, nCino (NASDAQ:NCNO) makes cloud-based operating systems for banks and provides that software as a service.